Halloween darter

 The Halloween darter (Percina crypta) is a small freshwater fish native to North America.
 It is found in Georgia and Alabama in the drainage basin of the Apalachicola River, specifically in the Flint River system and the Chattahoochee River system.
 It prefers shallow, fast-flowing areas with gravel bottoms in small and medium-sized rivers.
-It was first described in 2008, having not previously been distinguished from the blackbanded darter (P. nigrofasciata), which occurs in the same watershed.
-The color is somewhat variable, being generally blackish dorsally, with some individuals having indistinct saddle-like barring.
+It was first described in 2008, having not previously been distinguished from the Blackbanded darter (P. nigrofasciata), formerly thought to occur in the same watershed.
+Blackbanded darter has since been split again with Westfall's darter now recognised from the Apalachicola drainage.
+The species is somewhat variable, being generally blackish dorsally, with some individuals having indistinct saddle-like barring.
 Males have orange and dark lateral striping while females have dark stripes and a yellowish-green belly.
 At a maximum standard length of 101 mm, males are slightly larger than females, and both sexes develop distinctive orange barring on the edge of the first dorsal fin during the breeding season.

 The Halloween darter has a limited range and a fragmented distribution.
 The main threat faced by the species is a deterioration in the quality of its habitat.
 It has been classified as a "vulnerable species" by the International Union for Conservation of Nature.
 It has been listed as "threatened" in Georgia by the Georgia Department of Natural Resources, and is protected in Alabama under the Nongame Species Regulation of the Alabama Department of Conservation and Natural Resources.